kstenerud/concise-encoding/ce-structure.md

 In a binary floating point number, the exponent represents 2 to the power of the exponent value (for example 7.403 x 2¹⁵).

-Binary floating point is provided mainly to support legacy systems (to ensure that no further rounding occurs when transmitting the values).
+Binary floating point is provided mainly to support legacy and specialized systems (to ensure that no further rounding occurs when transmitting the values).
 Concise Encoding supports three types of binary floating point values:

  * [16-bit bfloat](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format)
  * [32-bit ieee754 binary](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)